 Before the first article starts, I document your brand voice, tone, formatting rules, words to avoid, and any style preferences specific to your audience.
 This document becomes the foundation every prompt is built on.
 One-time setup that improves every piece that follows.

-I identify the primary and secondary keywords for each article in the batch, checking search volume, intent, and competition.
+I pull live search data through my own pipeline to identify the primary and secondary keywords for each article, checking search volume, intent, and competition.
 This ensures every piece is aligned with what your audience is actually searching for before the AI writes a single sentence.

 I build article-specific prompts that incorporate your brand guidelines, the target keyword, the search intent, the required structure, and the words-to-avoid list.
 The AI doesn’t get a generic instruction.
 It gets a detailed brief that reflects your brand.